debeabhijeet/LDAP_Passwordless/Readme.md

 Note Configure the ldap.conf according to your requirement.

 After that try to run the ssh-ldap-pubkey manually to see does it fetch key or not.
+Also be sure that you have added the entry of a user with ssh-key in ldap database
 Following is one way to run the command:

 ```shell